 Since then he has taught masonry skills at private, public and secondary schools, all the while unknowingly preparing for his masterpiece — The Maine School of Masonry.

-For Mitch there is nothing like being able to teach new generations the hands on skills of masonry at the Maine Masonry School.
-He’s always visibly thrilled when a student makes a discovery progressing their craft under his careful watch.
+For Mitch there was nothing like being able to teach new generations the hands on skills of masonry at the Maine Masonry School.
+He was always visibly thrilled when a student makes a discovery progressing their craft under his careful watch.

 He still loves going out with his bag of tools to inspire students at local high schools, every hopeful that one of them will wish to pursue a masonry trade.

-Will was one of the Maine Masonry School’s first graduates.
-He fell in love with the precision, engineering, execution and art of the trade from the beginning.
+Will, a graduate of the Maine School of Masonry, fell in love with the precision, engineering, execution and art of the trade from the beginning.
 Any student of his knows, while building a wall, to keep the space between bricks at a bare minimum.
 He’s a perfectionist, which is a major attribute in building structures that will last for lifetimes.
 He inspires his student’s everyday to achieve more than they could ever imagine.